Skip to main content

 For most governmental entities, the return for a taxable year is due 4.5 months after the end of that taxable year.
 See IRS Return due dates for exempt organizations - Form 990-T (corporations) to determine when the municipality’s filing is due.

-Entities without a filing requirement, like municipalities, also can receive an automatic six-month extension of time to file Form 990-T by using Form 8868, Application for Extension of Time To File an Exempt Organization Return.
+Entities without a filing requirement, like municipalities, also can receive an automatic six-month extension of time to file Form 990-T by using Form 8868, Application for Extension of Time To File an Exempt Organization Return to request an extension.
 An organization will only be allowed an extension of 6 months for a return for a tax year.

 The IRS uses an online portal for the pre-filing registration process.
 The IRS recommends filing for a pre-registration number at least 120 days (~4 months) before the due date of the municipality’s elective pay return.

 First-time users of the portal will need to establish an account.
-The authorized representative must have or create an ID.me account.
+The authorized representative and anyone else who will access the municipality’s account must have or create an ID.me account.
 ID.me is a digital identity network that allows individuals to securely provide their identity online.
 Be sure to retain the pre-filing registration account access information as part of the municipality’s files, but do not retain the individual’s ID.me account information.
 The ID.me account belongs to the individual, not the municipality.
-If the portal allows the municipality to include two authorized representatives for the account, we encourage you to do this to retain access in case of personnel changes.
+If the portal allows the municipality to include two authorized representatives for the account, we encourage you to do this to retain access when personnel change.

 A registration number is only valid for the taxable year for which it is obtained.
 If the municipality files for a registration number in one tax year and its project is placed into service in the next tax year, it will need to renew the number.
 Receipt of a registration number does not guarantee that a project is eligible for a credit.
 It simply gives the IRS information it needs to process the credit when the municipality files for it.